List of Police Academy characters: Cadet/Sgt. Chad Copeland

 Chad Copeland starts out as a cadet in the first film, and in his subsequent appearances moves further up the ranks.
 Upon meeting Hightower the first time at the academy, Copeland immediately is intimidated by him after an earlier (albeit racist) comment he made with Blankes.
-Initially chosen with Blankes as a cadet leader for Harris' team at the Academy to spy on Mahoney and his friends to get them off the force and dis-credit them.
+Initially chosen with Blankes as a cadet leader for Harris' team at the Academy to spy on Mahoney and his friends to get them off the force and discredit them.
 Copeland is portrayed as a bigot several times in the first movie.
 He makes a racial insult at Hooks for accidentally running over his feet by calling her "a dumb, fat jigaboo".
 His intimidation for Hightower grew when he comes down the steps offended by the racial insult enough to flip the car over with Copeland inside (despite Harris and Hooks' pleas to stop).
 He stays on with the Metropolitan Police, and (with Blankes again) attempts to sabotage Lassard's academy under the guidance of Commandant Mauser.
 Surprisingly, even though his antics of sabotage were found out by Sgt.
 Hooks and Cadet Fackler, he is still kept on the force.
 His attitude on the police beat is that of being overly strict, and tends to antagonize people akin to Captain Harris' attitude.
 Just like Proctor, he was Harris and Mauser spies and want to make sure they do whatever it takes to get rid of Lassard's men off the force and dis-credit them.
 He is often fooled into walking into the gay bar, The Blue Oyster.
 He appears in the first, third and fourth films, and makes a guest appearance in the animated series, as Proctor's assistant in the episode "Proctor, Call A Doctor", and makes a cameo appearance in the episode "Grads On Tour".
 Like Harris and Mauser, Copeland has also shown contempt for Mahoney, evident when he takes an off-beat approach to handle situations.
 Near the end of the first movie, Barbara took everyone by surprise and threw the first punch by hitting Copeland in the face with a lunch tray.
 He is bewildered and confused by Barbara's actions for a few seconds, before fainting.
-Copeland was later taken by surprise for the 2nd time by Hooks who decked both him and Blankes with a double one punch (possibly to pay Copeland back for the earlier racial insult he made about her).
+Copeland was later taken by surprise for the second time by Hooks who decked both him and Blankes with a double one punch (possibly to pay Copeland back for the earlier racial insult he made about her).